scala-network/xtc-stak/doc/usage.md

 ## Usage on Linux & macOS
 1) Open a terminal within the folder with the binary
-2) Start the miner with `./xtl-stak`
+2) Start the miner with `./xtc-stak`

 ## Command Line Options

 The miner allow to overwrite some of the settings via command line options.
-Run `xtl-stak --help` to show all available command line options.
+Run `xtc-stak --help` to show all available command line options.

 ## Use Different Backends

-On linux and OSX please add `./` before the binary name `xtl-stak`.
+On linux and OSX please add `./` before the binary name `xtc-stak`.

 ### CPU Only:
 ```
-xtl-stak --noAMD --noNVIDIA
+xtc-stak --noAMD --noNVIDIA
 ```

 ### NVIDIA/AMD Only: